College Fees, Charges and Refunds

 4.2 The College reserves the right to exclude students from examinations and to have their qualification or award withheld and/or to prohibit them from attending any graduation ceremony if they have outstanding tuition fees.

-Students experiencing difficulty with paying their College fees should immediately contact the Head of HR and Support Services who will be available to discuss the matter and to offer appropriate help and advice.
+Students experiencing difficulty with paying their College fees should immediately contact the Senior Executive Officer who will be available to discuss the matter and to offer appropriate help and advice.

 5. Refund of Tuition Fees

 5.1.
 Early withdrawal before the academic year has begun: Fees will be refunded in full, less the application fee, provided students cancel within 21 days from signing the acceptance form.

 5.2 Withdrawal due to ill health or other exceptional circumstances: Fees will be due for any semester started but not for any remaining semester of that year.

 5.3 Withdrawal due to failure to obtain a student visa: Students must apply for a visa three months before they intend to enter the country.
 If having applied in that way and a visa is refused then the College will refund the tuition fees.
 A refund request needs to be submitted within 30 days of the visa refusal along with the relevant documents.